 Lab (Choose Session I or II):

-Bring a calculator to the quiz.
-You will need the lecture notes and a copy of the Radiation Safety Manual which can be downloaded from the Radiation Safety website.
+There will be a online quiz and a take-home portion that will be graded.
+You will need the lecture notes and the Radiation Safety Manual for the quiz.
+The manual can be downloaded from the Radiation Safety website.

 To register, click here.